phlpkrg/text-to-scene/README.md

-# text-to-scene
+# Text-to-Scene
-The code in this repository was created by me for my bachelor's thesis.

-The folders
+This repository contains code developed for my Bachelor's thesis on generating 3D scene graphs from text.

+## Repository Structure

-  - dataset creation
+- **dataset creation**
+  Jupyter Notebooks for preparing and generating datasets.

-  - evaluation
+- **evaluation**
+  Notebooks used to assess model performance and outputs.

-  - fine-tuning
+- **fine-tuning**
-contain Jupyter Notebooks that contain the code used in these steps.

-The folder
+  Code for fine-tuning models on custom datasets.

-  - system
+- **system**
-contains the implemented 3dsg_from_text module versions.
+  Contains implementations of the `3dsg_from_text` module.

+## Acknowledgements

 ChatGPT-4o by OpenAI was used to:
-  - enhance code readability,
+- Improve code readability
-  - debugging.
+- Assist with debugging